 - Preheat the oven to 425 degrees.

-- Toss the cauliflower florets and potatoes in a large bowl with all of the remaining ingredients, including 1 tbsp oil (or the stock), ginger, coriander powder, cumin powder, cayenne or red pepper flakes, turmeric and cilantro.
+- Toss the cauliflower florets and potatoes in a large bowl with all of the remaining ingredients, including 1 tablespoon oil (or the stock), ginger, coriander powder, cumin powder, cayenne or red pepper flakes, turmeric and cilantro.
 Season with salt.
 Toss the florets and potatoes well to ensure the spices coat them.

 - Place cauliflower and potatoes in a single layer on the baking sheet.
 Place in the preheated oven and bake 20 minutes.